Home » RECIPES » OCCASIONS » HALLOWEEN » Halloween Candy Brownies

 Stack of brownies surrounded by leftover Halloween candy and a treat bag in the background.

-Ingredients For Halloween Candy Brownies
+Leftover Halloween Candy Brownies Ingredients

 • Leftover Halloween Candy: Anything chocolate based works great.
-I used Snickers, Reese’s, Heath bars, and crunchy cookie M&Ms.
+I used Snickers, Reese’s, Heath bars, and crunchy cookie M&Ms. If you don’t have the full amount of candy needed, you can use chocolate chips in it’s place.

 Ingredients.
 Boxed brownie mix and leftover Halloween candy.

-How to Make Halloween Candy Brownies
+How to Make Leftover Halloween Candy Brownies

 3. Choose chocolate candies with different textures.
 I recommend Snickers, Reese’s, Heath bars, mini Hershey’s milk chocolate bars, Milky Ways, and a variety of M&Ms (peanut, crunchy cookie, and plain).